itgalaxy/webfont/CONTRIBUTING.md

 We’re excited that you’re interested in contributing!
 Take a moment to read the following guidelines.

-There’s several ways to contribute, not just by writing code:
+There are several ways to contribute, not just by writing code:

 ## Improving documentation